Gems2019/1800_202410_BBY10/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* go e is Kyle!
+* Hi,My name is Kyle!
 I am excited to start this journey of creating a web application!
 * Hi, my name is Gem!
-I am happy to start this journey of creating a web application!! kkk
+I am happy to start this journey of creating a web application!!
 * ...

 ## 3. Technologies and Resources Used